dduchen/PANGenomics/exercises/toy/README.md

 This outputs the comparison between mapped and and true locations in JSON format.
 We can use this quickly check if our alignment process is doing what we expect on the variation graph we're working on.
 For instance, we could set alignment parameters that cause problems for our alignment and then observe this using the `--compare` feature of the mapper.
 For example, we can map two ways and see a difference in how correct our alignment is:

 	vg map -x z.xg -g z.gcsa -G z.sim --compare -j | jq .correct | sed s/null/0/ | awk '{i+=$1; n+=1} END {print i/n}'
+# 0.99367 --> looking at total correctly mapped / all reads

 In contrast, if we were to set a very high minimum match length we would throw away a lot of the information we need to make good mappings, resulting in a low correctness metric:

     vg map -k 51 -x z.xg -g z.gcsa -G z.sim --compare -j | jq .correct | sed s/null/0/ | awk '{i+=$1; n+=1} END {print i/n}'
+# 0.81471 --> looking at total correctly mapped with a k-mer size of 51 / all reads

 It is essential to understand that our alignment process works against the graph which we have constructed.
 This pattern allows us to quickly understand if the particular graph and configuration of the mapper produce sensible results at least given a simulated alignment set.
 Note that the alignment comparison will break down if we simulate from different graphs, as it depends on the coordinate system of the given graph.